planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

    *Pyramid data structures*

 As pyramids provide a progressive decrease in resolution, there should always be an optimal level of resolution to respond to a given layer access request.

 Tiling and pyramid data structures can be used together to improve the data access performance of GeoServer and any other application accessing the same raster data, since these optimizations are independent of the application requesting access to the date.

 Some file formats support internal pyramids, also known as *overviews*, where a single file contains all the different resolution images.
-Other file formats don’t support overviews.
-Formats such as JPG, PNG, or GIF, not adapted to be used for very large images such as the ones used in a GIS context, do not support overviews.
-The TIFF format, on the other hand, supports overviews.
+Other file formats, such as JPG, PNG, or GIF which do not handle large file sizes, don’t support overviews.
+The TIFF format, on the other hand, does support overviews.
 JPEG2000 and other wavelet-based formats include wavelets as well.

+.. todo:: first time wavelets are mentioned - why is this important

 Also, some formats support internal tiling, while others do not, or they support it just for one pyramid level (in case they support internal pyramids).
-TIFF and JPEG2000 support internal tiling, but JPG and PNG don't.
+TIFF and JPEG2000 formats support internal tiling, but JPG and PNG formats don't.

 GeoServer can take advantage of image pyramids containing several tiled versions of the same image, with those versions maintained in separate files.
 Such a file structure provides much better data access performance, since a request covering a section of the image, at any scale, means only the tiles overlapping the requested area are read.

 In some cases, tiling and pyramid data structures are sufficient have provide good performance.
 However, with large datasets, it is better to manually create a pyramid as a collection of files and folders, and let GeoServer handle that structure efficiently.

-In this tutorial we will see how to use tiling and pyramids, both internal and external, to achieve the optimal configuration for our system and dataset.
+In this workshop we will see how to use tiling and pyramids, both internal and external, to achieve the optimal configuration for our system and dataset.

 Working with raster tiles and pyramids in GeoServer
 ---------------------------------------------------